joud-alnsour/data-structures-and-algorithms/stack_and_queue/README.md

-# Stacks and Queues and PseudoQueue
+# Stacks and Queues and PseudoQueue and Animal Shelter
 **Stack:**<br>
 A stack is a limited access data structure - elements can be added and removed from the stack only at the top. push adds an item to the top of the stack, pop removes the item from the top. <br>